-A student’s name, address and phone number are kept on file to document their identity and to serve as contact information.
-This information is also used to process invoices and receipts.
-Birth dates are documented for admission requirement purposes.
-Next- of- kin information may be collected in case of an emergency.
-Student numbers are kept on file as a reference.
+As a student your name, address, and phone number are kept on file to serve as identification and contact information.
+Your birth date is documented for admission requirement purposes (in some provinces a copy of proof of identification is kept on file).
+Your student number is kept on file as a reference.
+Your information is used to process invoices and receipts.
 Documentation pertaining to advanced standing is also kept on file.
 Grades are kept on file indefinitely, in hard copy and electronic format.

-These files are confidential and are available only to CSNN Branch Managers, CSNN administrative staff, the Director, the Registrar, government officials, and the student.
+These files are confidential and are available only to CSNN Branch Managers, CSNN administrative staff, the Directors, the Registrar, and the student.
 Students wishing to view their file may do so under supervision.
 This must be prearranged with the Branch Manager.
-The law prohibits CSNN instructors, managers and administrative staff from disclosing grades, exams, attendance or any other information to anyone except the student.
-Grades will not be disclosed over the phone.
-Information will be transferred if a student transfers to another CSNN branch.
+The law prohibits CSNN Instructors, Managers or administrative staff from disclosing grades, exams, attendance or any information to anyone except the student without their permission.
+Grades will not be disclosed on the telephone or by email.
+Information may be transferred when a student transfers to another CSNN branch.

-Periodically, CSNN conducts surveys in order to better serve the needs of students and teachers, and to maintain the quality of the curriculum and administration of the school.
+At times CSNN may conduct surveys.
+The purpose of these surveys is to better serve the needs of students, and to maintain the quality of the curriculum and the administration of the school.
 These surveys are kept on file for future reference.

-There are rare instances where CSNN may collect, use, or disclose personal information without the student’s/graduate’s consent as required and permitted by law; for example, 1) to collect a debt owed to us; 2) to meet government tax reporting requirements; and 3) to comply with an order made by a court.
+There are rare instances where CSNN may collect, use or disclose your personal information without your consent as required and permitted by law, for example 1) to collect a debt owed to us; 2) to meet government tax reporting requirements; and 3) to comply with an order made by a court.

-CSNN takes precautions to protect personal information against unauthorized access.
-For questions regarding the collection or use of personal information, please contact the Privacy Officer, Rose O’Leary, at hq[at]csnn[dot]ca.
+CSNN takes precautions to protect your personal information against unauthorized access.
+However, should you have any concerns regarding the collection or use of your personal information, please contact CSNN’s Privacy Officer, Rose O’Leary at hq[at]csnn[dot]ca.